Meaning in Life

 Later she recounts visiting the circus, the greatest show on earth, and seeing the elephants and the performers.
 During all of this, she couldn't help feeling that something was missing.
 And once again she asks: "Is that all there is?

-Her life goes on and she falls in love and goes through all of the romantic things that all new couples experience such as long walks along a river and hours of staring into each others' eyes.
-Finally the young man leaves her and she thinks she will die.
+Her life goes on and she falls in love and goes through the exciting and romantic things that all new couples experience such as long walks along a river and hours of staring into each others' eyes.
+Finally, the young man leaves her and she thinks she will die.
 And, you guessed it, she asks: "Is that all there is?"

-Ecclesiastes examines the vanity of life lived without God.
-In examining the first chapter, it is helpful to know that the author was assuming the stance of a pagan wisdom writer.
+Ecclesiastes examines the vanity of a life lived without God.
+In reading through the first chapter, it is helpful to know that the author was assuming the stance of a pagan wisdom writer.
 This is clearly indicated in his use of the phrase "under the sun."
-This is a phrase found nowhere else in the Old Testament, but used in pagan wisdom literature.
-It is used to refer to the realm of this world.
+This is a phrase found nowhere else in the Old Testament but is used many times in pagan wisdom literature.
+It is utilized in order to refer to the realm of this world.
 By that I mean, what people can see from their finite perspective.
-By using this phrase, the author was saying to his readers.
-"Assume, for the moment, that this world is all there is.
+In using these words, the author was telling his readers to: "Assume, for the moment, that this world is all there is.
 I will show you that, if you view life this way, you will never find the sense of purpose, progress or permanence that you long for."

 The truth that nothing "under the sun" will satisfy human longing for meaning is first stated in the verse I quoted above, verse 2.
 It says that "All is vanity."
-The word vanity can be translated as utterly meaningless.
-This term literally means vapor or breath, and captures very vividly, how fleeting, unsubstantial and unreliable are all of the sources of meaning we think we see in this world.
+The word vanity can be translated as "utterly meaningless".
+This term literally means vapor or breath, and captures very vividly, how fleeting, unsubstantial and unreliable are all the sources of meaning we think we see in this world.